nbruse/SH/README.md

 ```
 sh_full("~/R/a_test_project/my_input.csv", custom = c(1,5:7))
 ```
 The function checks your wells for negative values by default.
-Wells containing one in at least one are disabled and not considered for the calculations of mean and standard deviation.
+Wells containing one in at least one measurement are disabled and not considered for the calculations of mean and standard deviation.
 It will also warn you if there are not sufficient (<3) wells available to make the calculations.
-In this case, you could consider disabling the negative value check, by changeing the check.min argument.
+In this case, you could consider disabling the negative value check, by changing the check.min argument.
 ```
 sh_full("~/R/a_test_project/my_input.csv", check.min = F)
 ```
-Everytime you run the function, the output is directly printed to your command line.
+Every time you run the function, the output is directly printed to your command line.
 The well names correspond to the well names on your plate, just like the group names.
 ```
 Group Name: RPMI donor 1